drBenway/pixi-vn-wiki/start/storage.md

 In storage game, there are some system variables that are used by the game engine.
 All system variables start with the prefix `___`.
 So please avoid using this prefix in your variables.

-You can get all the system variables keys with the `storage.keysSystem` function.
+You can get all the system variables keys with the `SYSTEM_RESERVED_STORAGE_KEYS` function.

 <!-- TODO Temp storage -->